suguanYang/ylioo/md/javascript/prototype_chain.md

 An object is a data structure that contains data and methods, the `null` and `Primitive` are not object.

 ### The Constructors
-The Constructors itself are callable objects, every constructors have a `constructor` method, it will be called when invoke `new constructor()`(the initializes). the constructor default `constructor` method points to itself. perform a `new` operator on constructor will create an object.
+The Constructors itself are callable objects, every constructors have a `constructor` method site on the *prototype* properties, it will be called when initializes object. the constructor default `constructor` method points to itself.

 ```javascript
 function Klass() {